MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-governance.md

 > [!IMPORTANT]
 > Governance is a big undertaking, and it's never completely _done_.
 Relentlessly prioritizing and iterating on improvements will make the scope more manageable.
 If you track your progress and accomplishments each week and each month, you'll be amazed at the impact over time.
 The [maturity levels](#maturity-levels) at the end of each article in this series can help you to assess where you are currently.

-Some potential governance planning activities and outputs that you may find valuable are described next.
+Some potential governance planning activities and outputs that you might find valuable are described next.

 ### Strategy